-Norman Q. Arancon is an assistant professor of horticulture at the University of Hawai‘i at Hilo.
+Norman Q. Arancon is an associate professor of horticulture at the University of Hawai‘i at Hilo.
 He specializes in sustainable agriculture, horticulture, crop sciences, agroecology, organic agriculture, vermiculture and vermicomposting.
 He pioneered research in the utilization of earthworm-worked soil amendments, referred to as vermicomposts, in increasing the growth, flowering and yields of plants such as marigolds, petunias, bell peppers, tomatoes, strawberries and grapes.

 “The incorporation of these organic materials into field soils not only increases plant productivity but it also improves soil health by increasing soil microbial population and diversity,” says Arancon.
 “The increases of microbes in the soil also are the contributing factor in the suppression of plant diseases and arthropod pests that commonly attack plants.”

 Arancon’s research also revealed that water extracts from vermicomposts, called vermicompost teas, can potentially have the same effects on plant growth and the suppression of pests and diseases.